 I also discovered how easy it is to store soup by simply freezing it.
 I love the Sinchies 1Litre Pouches because they are perfect meal size portions.
 So simple to fill and freeze and ready to take to work during the week.
-All you have to do is leave the pouch out to defrost and by lunch time, you can simply serve and heat your bowl of delicious soup.
+All you have to do is leave the pouch out to defrost and by lunchtime, you can simply serve and heat your bowl of delicious soup.

-Growing your soup
+Growing your white winter vegetable soup

 Parsnip is one of the more expensive veggies to purchase, but that’s not because they are hard to grow, I would most likely say that is a simple supply-demand situation.
 They do however take quite a long time to grow.
 Unless you are growing baby parsnips, they can stay in the ground for up to nine months.
 They don’t require a lot of work, they actually need very little beyond watering and weeding.
 They taste delicious roasted in the oven with your other veggies and wait until you taste them in this soup.